cpjobling/eg-247-textbook/_build/labs/lab06/index.md

 Now you can complete the opening phrase of Beethoven's fifth by adding additional notes and pauses of the correct length.

-Save the commands you use to create, play and save your version of Beethoven's Fifth in a Matlab m-file as `ex02.m` and add this to your copy of this lab script along with the sound file.
+Save the commands you use to create, play and save your version of Beethoven's Fifth in a MATLAB mlx-file as `beethoven.mlx` and add this to your copy of this lab script along with the sound file.

-## Miniproject 3: Playing a Musical Scale (1 mark)

-To demonstrate your mastery of all that you have learnt in this lab, synthesize a scale in the key of C. This is simply eight notes in order starting with C. The notes are:

-C D E F G A B C

-The key of C is simple because there are no sharps or flats.

-To complete this mini-project you will have to define the frequencies for A, B, and the second occurrence of C since they do not appear in Table 1 in Lab Exercise 2.

-Please answer these questions.

-* Q1: What are the frequencies of the notes A, B, and the second occurrence of C?
-* Q2: If I wanted to synthesize the sound of a piano playing this scale, what additional information would I need to add to a note vector?
-Provide links to any resources you find that help you to answer this question.

-Save your scale in an m-file called `scale.m`.
-The m-file should play the scale and then ALSO, PLAY IT BACKWARDS. (**Note**: Backwards does not mean flipped!).
-Attach your m-file to the lab portfolio and your answers to the 2 questions above before claiming your marks.

 ## What to turn in